-A strict interpretation of the employment agency provisions would mean that both Agent 1 and you would be liable payroll tax on, essentially, the same employment agency arrangement.
+A strict interpretation of the employment agency provisions would mean that both you and Agent 1 would be liable for payroll tax on what is essentially the same employment agency arrangement.

-To overcome this, the employment agent closest to the ultimate client that is the end-user of the labour provided by the service provider (you) will be regarded as the agent who is liable for payroll tax.
-Agent 1 will not be regarded as liable where you pay the payroll tax on the "wages" paid to Agent 1.
-You must make a declaration, and provide it to Agent 1 to confirm that you are liable and will pay the liability.
+To overcome this, the employment agent (you) closest to the ultimate client, that is the end-user of the labour provided by the service provider, will be regarded as the agent liable for payroll tax.
+Agent 1 will not be regarded as liable where you pay the payroll tax on the 'wages' paid to Agent 1.
+You must make a declaration and provide it to Agent 1 to confirm that you are liable and will pay the liability.

 Please refer to our chain of on-hire ruling for employment agency contracts to verify your on-hire arrangements before completing this declaration.